Soviet-Linux/OUR/testing/readme.md

-This are some packages that are tested at the moment and are NOT tested on Soviet Linux
+This are some packages that are tested at the moment and are NOT tested on Soviet Linux using (CCCP and libspm)